Digital Marketing Strategies and Trends

 Medium term (Weeks 4-8):

-Rankings begin stabilizing after rollout completion (December 29, 2025).
+Rankings begin stabilizing after rollout completion.
+For the March 2026 core update, that was April 8, 2026.
 This is when to start implementing improvements based on analysis.

 Longer term (2-3 months):